 - You can filter only results of the entities APIs

-- Take care to have the filter string properly url encoded e.g. quote values containing a whitespace character either with single or doubles quotes and apply url encoding to the entire value.
+- Ensure the filtered string is properly url encoded.
+For example, wrap values containing a whitespace character with single or doubles quotes and apply url encoding to the entire value.

 - Queries are case-sensitive in general.
-There are GoodData.CN specific operators allowing case-insensitive queries.
+There are GoodData specific operators allowing case-insensitive queries.

 Not equal to:

 Example: Filter entities having one of the specified tags ‘PreSales’ or ‘PostSales’: